poohstix/Dshield-doc/docs/So-you-installed-a-honeypot.md

 1. What logs should I check to reassure myself that my honeypot has not been compromised?

+1. Can my honeypot serve as a honeypot for my home network?

+Is it true that the current firewall configuration seems to prevent activity from my own subnet from being logged by the honeypot?
+I want to have my honeypot configured so if any IP from my network contacts it (except, perhaps, a fixed address), that it alerts, giving me an early warning of attacker behavior from within my network.
+Can I do that?

+[This answer needs research to create an answer.]

 # Review the Cowrie logs